Does it please God a lot that we try to preach His Word and teach about Him to people?

 "For "whoever calls on the name of the LORD shall be saved."
 How then shall they call on Him in whom they have not believed?
 And how shall they believe in Him of whom they have not heard?
 And how shall they hear without a preacher?
 And how shall they preach unless they are sent?
 As it is written: "How beautiful are the feet of those who preach the gospel of peace, Who bring glad tidings of good things!""
 (Romans 10:13-15).

 Yes, preaching can be frustrating at times.
 Just after talking about the need for preachers Paul stated: "But they have not all obeyed the gospel.
-For Isaiah says, "Lord, who has believed our report?""
+For Isaiah says, 'Lord, who has believed our report?'"
 (Romans 10:16).
-The problem is that we have a tendency of rating success based on winning people over to God.
+The problem is that we have a tendency to rate success based on winning people over to God.
 It hurts our ego when people reject the message we bring.
-Ezekiel was told up front that people weren't going to listen to him.
+Ezekiel was told upfront that people weren't going to listen to him.
 "And He said to me: "Son of man, I am sending you to the children of Israel, to a rebellious nation that has rebelled against Me; they and their fathers have transgressed against Me to this very day.
 For they are impudent and stubborn children.
 I am sending you to them, and you shall say to them, 'Thus says the Lord GOD.'
 As for them, whether they hear or whether they refuse-for they are a rebellious house-yet they will know that a prophet has been among them.
 And you, son of man, do not be afraid of them nor be afraid of their words, though briers and thorns are with you and you dwell among scorpions; do not be afraid of their words or dismayed by their looks, though they are a rebellious house.
 You shall speak My words to them, whether they hear or whether they refuse, for they are rebellious" (Ezekiel 2:3-7).
 Did you catch that?
 God told Ezekiel that they would reject his teaching, but it did not matter whether they rejected the message or not.
 The important thing was that the message was told.

 God later explains why.
 "Son of man, I have made you a watchman for the house of Israel; therefore hear a word from My mouth, and give them warning from Me: When I say to the wicked, 'You shall surely die,' and you give him no warning, nor speak to warn the wicked from his wicked way, to save his life, that same wicked man shall die in his iniquity; but his blood I will require at your hand.
 Yet, if you warn the wicked, and he does not turn from his wickedness, nor from his wicked way, he shall die in his iniquity; but you have delivered your soul.
 Again, when a righteous man turns from his righteousness and commits iniquity, and I lay a stumbling block before him, he shall die; because you did not give him warning, he shall die in his sin, and his righteousness which he has done shall not be remembered; but his blood I will require at your hand.
 Nevertheless if you warn the righteous man that the righteous should not sin, and he does not sin, he shall surely live because he took warning; also you will have delivered your soul" (Ezekiel 3:17-21).
 The importance of preaching is giving people the opportunity to choose between right and wrong.